| Title: | Apple Tree |

 of the modern art of Anne Walker. |

-The artist biographies, research and or information pertaining to all the original works of art posted on our pages has been written and designed by Greg & Connie Peters exclusively for our site, (www.artoftheprint.com).
+| Important Information: | The artist biographies, research and or information pertaining to all the original works of art posted on our pages has been written and designed by Greg & Connie Peters exclusively for our site, (www.artoftheprint.com).
 Please visit us regularly to view the latest artworks offered for sale.
 We will soon be posting an update of our most recent research and include the biographical and historical information pertaining to our next collection of original works of art created by artists throughout the centuries.
 We hope you found the information you were looking for and that it has been beneficial.
+Our Gallery, (Art of the Print / www.artoftheprint.com) guarantees the authenticity of every work of art we sell 100%.
+Full documentation and certification is provided.
+We offer a wide selection of international fine art dating from the early Renaissance to the contemporary art period. |